 The standard of medical facilities in the former Yugoslav Republic of Macedonia is limited.
 Foreigners will be required to pay an up-front deposit for medical services.
 In the event of a serious illness or accident, medical evacuation to a destination with appropriate facilities would be necessary.
 Costs for a medical evacuation could cost upwards of A$100,000.

 Travel in forested areas in the former Yugoslav Republic of Macedonia brings the risk of exposure to tick-borne encephalitis.
 Ticks are very common in country areas and are active from spring to autumn.

 Water-borne, food-borne and other infectious diseases (including hepatitis, measles, and brucellosis) are prevalent with more serious outbreaks occurring from time to time.
 We recommend that you avoid raw and undercooked food, and avoid unpasteurised dairy products.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 In rural areas it is recommended that all drinking water be boiled or that you drink bottled water.

 Where to get help

+The Consular Services Charter explains what the Australian Government can and cannot do to assist Australians overseas.
 Australia has a Consulate in Skopje headed by an Honorary Consul.
 The Consulate provides limited consular assistance which does not include the issue of Australian passports.